danieljwilson/Hause_DJW_Collaboration/01_Ideas/Questions.md

 # QUESTION IDEAS

-How long have you been using social media?
+How long have you been using social media? (e.g. Twitter, Instagram, Snapchat, Facebook)

 ---